Dynamic Views - Scenario 4: Grouping View

 Step 5 - Setup Visual Items

-When you are ready doing this, you can save the visualization and click on View Data (the button in the visual designer at the right bottom).
+When you are ready to do this, you can save the visualization and click on View Data (the button in the Visual Designer at the right bottom).
 Dragon1 will now generate your view.

 If you like you can print or export this generated view.